 Strong cost position

-In 2016, Barrick’s AISC came in at $730 per ounce, an improvement of 12.0% YoY.
 While Barrick’s focus is on capital discipline, productivity and efficiency savings were beneficial.
-A positive change in its sales mix due to the divestment of high-cost mines was a major driver.
+A positive change in sales mix due to the divestment of high-cost mines was a major driver.
+Barrick Gold’s costs were also higher in 2Q16 due to mine plans and capital sequencing.

 Focus on lowering costs